Scientists discover creature 'beyond imagination' in 99 million-year-old amber

 Qiong Wu

-Nowadays, living parasitoid wasp species exhibit similar (but not the exact same) behaviour as described, where for instance, cuckoo wasps lay their eggs in the nest of another wasp species and once hatched, the larvae feast on their new hosts’ young.
+Nowadays, living parasitoid wasp species exhibit similar (but not the exact same) behaviour as described.
+For instance, cuckoo wasps lay their eggs in the nest of another wasp species and once hatched, the larvae feast on their new host’s young.

 Amber preservation